Platforms, technical facilities, infrastructure, and services

 - European Ecotron in Montpellier is an experimental facility dedicated to research in ecology, agronomy, and environmental sciences.

-- Mediterranean Observatory for Environmental Research (OMERE) ims to conduct long-term studies of water and material flows within a wine-growing watershed (92 ha).
+- Mediterranean Observatory for Environmental Research (OMERE) ’s objective is to conduct long-term studies of water and material flows within a wine-growing watershed (92 ha).

-- Regional EcoTech Platform, which aims to stimulate innovation in the field of eco-technologies for agriculture, the agri-food industry, renewable energy, water treatment, and waste management: Environmental Biotechnology and Biorefinery Platform (Bio2E) – Research and Experimentation Platform dedicated to irrigation (PReSTI) – Technical Platform for Reducing Agricultural Pollution from Pesticides (REDUCPOL) – Technical Platform for Biomass Energy Recovery (BIOFUEL)
+- Regional EcoTech Platform, which aims to stimulate innovation in the field of eco-technologies for agriculture, the agri-food industry, renewable energy, water treatment, and waste management: Environmental Biotechnology and Biorefinery Platform (Bio2E) – Research and Experimentation Platform Dedicated to Irrigation (PReSTI) – Technical Platform for Reducing Agricultural Pollution from Pesticides (REDUCPOL) – Technical Platform for Energy Recovery from Biomass (BIOFUEL)

-- Technical Facilities at Geosciences Montpellier.
+- Geosciences Montpellier Technical Facilities.
 Research at Geosciences Montpellier is organized around five technical and analytical facilities: Geochemistry, Microscopy and Microanalysis, Experimentation, Field Instrumentation, and Rock Preparation

-Part of the INSU French Geochemical and Experimental Network (RéGEF) and the Coastal and Littoral Research Infrastructure (ILICO)
+Part of the INSU's French Geochemical and Experimental Network (RéGEF) and the Coastal and Littoral Research Infrastructure (ILICO)

-- Center for Experimental Marine Ecology (MEDIMEER) enables the conduct of experiments under controlled conditions in the field of marine biology (specifically in marine ecology and aquaculture).
+- Center for Experimental Marine Ecology: Mediterranean Platform for Marine Ecosystem Experimental Research (MEDIMEER) enables the conduct of experiments under controlled conditions in the field of marine biology (specifically in marine ecology and aquaculture).

-- Analysis of Trace Elements in the Environment & Isotopes (AETE-ISO) enables the pooling and optimization of analytical capabilities in the geochemistry of major elements, trace elements, and isotopes across several research areas.
+- Analysis of Trace Elements in the Environment & Isotopes (AETE-ISO) enables the pooling and optimization of analytical capabilities in the geochemistry of major and trace elements and isotopes across several research areas.

 - Long-Term Programs Platform which facilitates the implementation of the numerous long-term field programs developed by CEFE teams and helps ensure their sustainability by pooling resources for fieldwork, storage, and the preservation and promotion of collections.

-- Observations and Experiments Division whose mission is to conduct experiments and take measurements in the laboratory and in the field, as part of the OMERE Research Observatory and for research projects led by LISAH’s scientific teams
+- Observations and Experiments Division whose mission is to set up experiments and conduct measurements in the laboratory and in the field, as part of the OMERE Research Observatory and for research projects led by LISAH’s scientific teams

-- Technical Facility for Biogeochemical and Isotopic Analyses in Aquatic Systems (ABIHS), which characterizes aquatic systems in terms of their chemical and isotopic composition and microbial communities.
+- Technical Facility for Biogeochemical and Isotopic Analyses in Hydrosystems (ABIHS), which characterizes aquatic systems in terms of their chemical and isotopic composition and microbial communities.

 - Emerging Contaminants Technical Facility, for analyzing organic micropollutants resulting from human activity (urban, industrial, agricultural) in water, sediments, and organisms.